Theodore Ryken Society

 If you have already included St. X in your plans, we hope you will let us know.
 Your willingness to be listed as a member of The Ryken Society encourages others to follow your example.
 We acknowledge and respect those who wish to remain anonymous, but hope you will let us know of your intent on a confidential basis as the information supports St. X's planning for the future.
-To inform St. X of your plans or to explore the best options for you and your family, please visit our planned giving page, record your commitment below, or contact Chuck Willenbrink, Director of Advancement at 502.637.8485.
+To inform St. X of your plans, complete the commitment form below, or contact Chuck Willenbrink, Director of Advancement at 502.637.8485.

 benefits of membership

 - Invitation to the stadium hospitality suites for home sporting events

 - Invitation to St. X vs. Trinity Football Tailgate

 - Complimentary seating at the Alumni Hall of Honors

 - Invitation to the celebration of the Feast of Saint Francis Xavier

 - Two reserved seats to all home football games (excluding playoffs)

 - Remembered daily in the prayers and Masses of all Xaverian Brothers in America